meue/cli-to-web/README.md

 ui.updateProgress(progressId, 100, "Im done!");
 ```

+# templates
-Create your 100% custom Prompts using templates.
+Create your 100% custom Prompts and Editors using templates.
 For more information about templating, please find the attached example 5.js
 ```javascript
 const templateId = "myForm";